MuriungiPatrick/folioz/README.md

 # Folioz
- A clean, modern and responsive Template supremely crafted for portfolio and latest projects websites.
+ A clean, modern and responsive HTML Template supremely crafted and suited for web agencies, freelancer, architect, creative agency, photography, digital media design company, web design agency, great for development / designer project lightbox services website who want to showcase their portfolio in a stylish minimal way..

 It’s built on the Bootstrap v5+ framework. it is a one page template comprising of all the latest features with a template compatible with all modern browsers and devices With a clean design, this Folioz template is ready to impress your audience.